dcode/katello-deploy/README.md

 Call to virDomainCreateWithFlags failed: Input/output error
 ```

-The easiest thing to do is disable selinux using: `sudo setenforce 0`.
-Alternatively you can configure libvirt for selinux, see http://libvirt.org/drvqemu.html#securitysvirt
+You should configure libvirt for selinux, see http://libvirt.org/drvqemu.html#securitysvirt.
+As a last resort, and only in a development environment, the easiest thing to do is disable selinux using: `sudo setenforce 0`, but consider the [impacts](https://imgflip.com/i/x8stq) of your decision.

 #### nfs